See also: Secret

 Add a secret

 command followed by a secret name and a (space-separated list of) key-value pair(s).
+This will return a secret ID.
 For example:

 The command also allows you to specify the type of key, whether you want to supply its value from a file, whether you want to give it a label, etc.